vaeyias/expense_tracker/design/apiSpec.md

 **Requirements:**
 - Both users exist.
-- A debt between these users does not already exist.
+- A Debt between them does not already exist.

 **Effects:**
-- Creates a new debt record with a balance of 0.
+- Creates a new personal debt record.

 **Request Body:**
 ```json